Swasth-Apps/healthcoach-help/src/pages/client/topics/free-programs.md

 The programs that are not listed as paid can be easily filtered.

-Programs are equipped with many cohorts; after selecting the program, you need to choose the suitable cohort for joining the program from all the cohorts available.
+Programs consist of multiple cohorts.
+After selecting the program, you need to choose the suitable cohort for joining the program from all the cohorts available.
 A cohort is a group of sessions that consist of multiple skill-sets and assessments, curated for addressing specific needs.

 Select the preferred cohort, and you will be enrolled in the program.